 As a student at a conservative Catholic school. we studied the American founders in an exciting spirit of the recovery of our political tradition.
 Yet we did not study even Thomas Jefferson very much.
 The Bill of Rights was generally neglected, and we did not even begin to learn about Martin Luther King.

-So the obvious point that King found what may be the only way for Christians to participate in politics rather than withdraw from the world’s injustice to the peace and safety of the monastery.
-As it turns our, they were a government school, and St. Martin was still considered as J Edgar saw him, as a something closer to a communist than an American, despite King’s constant appeal to the Declaration and the Constitution, and to justice.
+King found what may be the only way for Christians to participate in politics rather than withdraw from the world’s injustice to the peace and safety of the monastery.
+As it turns out, they were a government school, and St. Martin was still considered as J Edgar saw him, as a something closer to a communist than an American, despite King’s constant appeal to the Declaration and the Constitution, and to justice.

 But violent protest strikes those who are innocent, like the officers of the peace who daily risk their lives to protect the citizens, and are thrown into the front lines as in the protest in Baltimore.
 There is no addressing the hidden powers responsible for the problems, we can only scratch and claw at one another.